 Management of vaginal cytology results (May 2016)

 Vaginal cancer is a rare disease, and screening with vaginal cytology is advised only for selected women at high risk (eg, prior hysterectomy and history of high-grade cervical intraepithelial neoplasia).
-The American Society for Colposcopy and Cervical Pathology (ASCCP) has published new guidance regarding the management of vaginal cytology results .
+The American Society for Colposcopy and Cervical Pathology (ASCCP) has published new guidance regarding the management of vaginal cytology results (algorithm 1) .
 Indications for vaginal colposcopy were provided and included: high-grade squamous intraepithelial lesion (HSIL), atypical squamous cells cannot exclude high-grade lesion (ASC-H), or atypical glandular cells (AGC); atypical squamous cells of undetermined significance (ASC-US) with human papillomavirus (HPV) 16/18-positive; and follow-up testing for ≥ASC-US or HPV-positive.
 This is the first guideline to address management of vaginal cytology results.
 (See "Cervical and vaginal cytology: Interpretation of results (Pap test report)", section on 'Management of results'.)

 HEAD AND NECK CANCER